nus-cs2103/old-website/doc/ContentAuthorGuide.md

 ### Component Panels
 Component panels are the lowest-level panels in the Schedule page.
+One way to populate panels, other than including content directly,
-Content is loaded from a separate file when a panel first expands.
+is by specifying a file to load from when the panel first expands.
 The file can be reused with different titles to match the context.

 Inner panels should be `h3` elements nested in the `div`: